SuperDARN/rst/docs/user_guide/mac_install.md

    Open `rst/.profile/base.bash` to check paths are correctly set:

    `XPATH, NETCDF_PATH, CDF_PATH`
-   To check if the paths are set correctly locate the following header files:
+   To change the paths to the locations of appropriate header files:
-   - For XPATH `locate png.h`
-   - For NETCDF_PATH `locate netcdf.h`
-   - For CDF_PATH `locate cdf.h`

-   These locate commands will point to the `\include` sub directory for the respective library.
-Make sure your path ends in the parent directory above this (e.g., `/Applications/cdf/cdf39_0-dist` and not `/Applications/cdf/cdf39_0-dist/include`.
+   - For XPATH, this is the location of X11, which is included with XCode.
+It should be `"opt/X11/"` for ARM-based Macs and `"usr/X11/"` for x86 Macs.
+The `/include` folder in here contains .h files (headers) that RST requires, like `png.h`.

+   - For NETCDF_PATH, point this to where you installed netcdf.
+This should be `"/usr/local/Cellar/netcdf/X.X.X_X"` if you installed it with Homebrew for both types of Macs, where the X's are the version number.

+   - For CDF_PATH, this will be where the CDF package installed.
+It should be something like `"/Applications/cdf/cdf"`.
+The directory pointed to should contain the CDF `ReadMe.txt`.

    - If you have **IDL**, check to see that `IDL_IPATH` in `rst/.profile/idl.bash` is correct.
    	(Note: for users without IDL, modifying the `IDL_IPATH` environment variable is not required).

 2. Load the RST environment variables.
-Open and edit your `~/.bashrc` file to include:
+Open and edit your `~/.bashrc` (or `~/.zshrc` if you're on an ARM file, or have switch from bash to zsh) to include:

         # bash profile for rst
         export RSTPATH="INSTALL LOCATION"/rst